 Support Services will be priced comparably across Load Following and Block Products.
 With one exception, the capacity component of each Support Service will be priced at a marginal cost of capacity, such as the Marginal Capacity Resource used to set the Tier 1 Demand Rates, and any applicable energy components will be priced at a market-based price of energy for the appropriate time period for the particular Support Service.
 The exception to the marginal cost of capacity pricing is for contractually required Resource Support Services applied to Existing Resources.
 In this situation, the capacity-based fee will be calculated using BPA’s embedded cost of Supplemental Operating Reserves, or its successor, adjusted to reflect the Tier 1 System Resources only.

-Other costs, such as the cost of providing scheduling services, could be based on relevant portions of BPA’s Revenue Requirement or on the cost charged by other entities to provide a similar service.
+Other costs, such as the cost of providing scheduling services, could be based on relevant portions of the total BPA Revenue Requirement or on the cost charged by other entities to provide a similar service.

 The price of capacity, the price of energy, and the allocation of any other costs for Support Services offered by BPA will be determined in each 7(i) Process.
 The revenue received from providing Support Services will be allocated to the Cost Pool based on cost causation principles—such as allocating capacity-related revenue to the Composite Cost Pool to compensate for the associated Designated System Obligation, or to the Non-Slice Cost Pool to offset impacts to BPA’s Balancing Power Purchases costs that are otherwise allocated to the Non-Slice Cost Pool.